Pros / This dual-zone wine cooler can chill up to 18 standard-size bottles.

 Cons / It cannot be delivered to California.

 Verdict / This dual-zone, free-standing wine fridge can properly cool both white and red wines, making it an efficient choice for chilling your wine collection.

 “Wine Enthusiast” is a wine magazine that also has a website featuring select wine accessories, including the Wine Enthusiast 272031805 18-bottle wine fridge.
 This is a dual-zone cooler, so you can chill more than one type of wine at a time with each zone programed for a different temperature.
-You can set the temperature between 66 degrees, which is perfect for red wines, and 46 degrees Fahrenheit, which is optimal for most white and sparkling wines.
+You can set the temperature between 46 degrees and 66 degrees Fahrenheit to cater to a variety of white and red wines.

-The door of this wine fridge has glass on top, so you can see in and know what you have stored there.
-However, the lower part of the fridge is blocked since the glass doesn’t carry on down the door.
+The door of this wine fridge has glass on the top, so you can see some of the bottles you have stored; however, the lower part of the fridge isn’t made of glass.
 The digital controls and thermostat are situated in the middle of the door, between the two chill zones.
-This model doesn’t have a locking door, so it isn’t as good at keeping young children out as other models that do lock.
+This model also doesn’t have a locking door, so it isn’t as good at keeping young children out as models that do lock.
 If this is a feature you’d like to have, check out our review of the Avanti EWC1201.
 It is single-zone cooler, but it includes a locking door.

-This Wine Enthusiast cooler is the tallest model we looked at, and is part of the Slimline collection.
-It stands over 37 inches high, over 3 feet, so it would work best standing on the floor instead of on a countertop.
-The black finish and modern digital display give it a sleek look that matches well with most décor.
-The wine racks are made of metal and can be removed to accommodate taller or wider bottles.
-It gives you even more storage options since there are shelves both for storing wine bottles on their side and upright.
+This Wine Enthusiast cooler is the tallest model we looked at and is part of the Slimline collection.
+It stands over 37 inches high, more than 3 feet, so it would work best standing on the floor instead of on a countertop.
+The black finish and modern digital display give it a sleek look, and the wine racks are made of metal and can be removed to accommodate taller or wider bottles.
+It gives you a lot of storage options, since there are shelves both for storing wine bottles on their side and upright.